Tips for Students

 - CSULB Hospitality Management Association

 Volunteer in the Community

 Students are encouraged to gain leadership and volunteer experiences in a variety of settings to learn more about the field and sectors where they might enjoy being employed.
 Here are some helpful websites to find volunteer placement opportunities related to nutrition and health:

 Students should consult the Undergrad Costs – Current Students page to determine all required tuition and mandatory institutional fees.
 Infrequently, food preparation/food science courses have additional fees to cover the cost of supplies.
 Currently, only one DPD course, Foodservice Operations for Nutrition and Dietetics Professionals (HFHM 345), requires a $30 fee.
 Students completing DPD program requirements pay a one-time $40 institutional exit fee upon final transcript evaluation required to issue verification statements.
 These fees are used to maintain our accreditation status via program improvement, including curriculum development and faculty training.

 Financial Aid & Scholarships

 There are numerous types of financial assistance available on campus.
-Please contact the CSULB Office of Financial Aid at (562) 985-8403 or visit the financial aid website to explore the various types of aid available (e.g. grants, scholarships, loans, and work-study).
-CSULB has a history of providing a significant amount of aid to students, and as of 2016 was estimated to provide need-based financial aid to nearly 75% of students.
-We also have a very robust Center for Scholarship Information which collects, organizes, and distributes information on hundreds of external and internal scholarships.
-After you are enrolled as a student in the Department of Family and Consumer Sciences you may also contact the Department Office for other sources of funding.
+Please contact the CSULB Office of Financial Aid at (562) 985-8403 or visit the financial aid website to explore the various types of aid available (e.g., grants, scholarships, loans, and work-study).
+CSULB has a history of providing a significant amount of aid to students and, as of 2016, was estimated to provide need-based financial aid to nearly 75% of students.
+We also have Beach Scholarships which collects, organizes, and distributes information on hundreds of external and internal scholarships.
+After you are enrolled as a student in the Department of Family and Consumer Sciences, you may also contact the Department Office for other sources of funding.
 These may be in the form of traineeships, assistantships, or scholarships from local, state, and national organizations.